LeoArrr/wanderPlan/README.md

 6. Collaboration and Sharing Feature
    Objective: Allow users to share their itineraries and collaborate with friends or family.
    Components:
-   Share Itinerary Button: Generates a shareable link or an invite system.
+   Share agenda Button: Generates a shareable link or an invite system.
-   Collaborators List: Display a list of collaborators with permissions to edit or view the itinerary.
+   Collaborators List: Display a list of collaborators with permissions to edit or view the agenda.
    Real-Time Updates: Sync changes made by collaborators in real-time using WebSocket or Firebase.
 7. Profile and Settings Page
    Objective: Allow users to manage their profile information and app settings.